The Fibonacci-ness of Plants

 This same principle is at work in the formation of pine cones, sunflowers, pineapples, and cacti.
 All have a double spiral structure that allows their smaller elements (seeds, for instance) to pack closely and efficiently.
 Look at the middle of a sunflower: you will see that the seeds line up in crisscrossing spirals radiating from the center, and if you count the number of spirals turning in each direction (clockwise/counterclockwise), they will always be Fibonacci numbers.

-(For more on phyllotaxis, see the resources list below.)
+(For more on phyllotaxis, see the Learn More Section below.)

 Fibonacci and the Golden Ratio